Mama’s Apple Pie

 How has your week been going?
 Did you do anything interesting?

 Along with all of the general organizing, I just got a newsletter from Punky’s school about their annual Christmas Fayre.
 They’re taking donations of books, toys, and more.
-This works out to my advantage, because I can have The Husband carry all of Punky’s old baby board books to the school to donate.
+This works out to my advantage because I can have The Husband carry all of Punky’s old baby board books to the school to donate.
 We’re also donating a ton of toys that Punky no longer plays with.
 It’s a win-win for everyone!

 Apple Pie Note

 Before I get to the recipe, I just want to make a note that this is a spice-free pie.
 It’s extremely British.
-I don’t typically like apple pies without the usual cinnamon, nutmeg, and clove in them, but this one is great!
+I don’t typically like apple pies without the usual cinnamon and nutmeg in them, but this one is great!
 I made it this way because The Husband has been complaining for the last 10 years that he doesn’t like cinnamon in his apple pie.
 He then told me last night that he doesn’t mind it, he’s just been winding me up.
 What a punk!

 My mother in law also called me at almost 11 pm on Tuesday to thank me profusely for the pie, and to tell me how delicious it was.
 That’s a high compliment!

 I didn’t cook the apples and make the apple glaze like I usually do, and I wish I had.
 There just wasn’t enough “juice” in them as I’m used to.
-Definitely a tweak for next time!
+It s a tweak for next time!
 I’ll include the instructions below on how to cook the filling, as well as using fresh apples so you can decide on how you want to proceed.

 Mama’s Apple Pie Recipe